Raedans21/FoundationModelsProject2/README.md

 Evaluation metrics include Perplexity and Bilingual Evaluation Understudy scoring.

-The train_rnn.py, train_lstm.py, and train_transformer.py scripts each fully train and evaluate the a model of the type listed in the script name.
+The train_rnn.py, train_lstm.py, and train_transformer.py scripts each fully train and evaluate a model instance of the type listed in the script name.